Koha-Community/kohadocs/source/opac.rst

 .. _creating-lists-label:

-Creating Lists
+Creating lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lists can also be created by choosing the 'New List' option in the 'Add to' menu on the search results
+Lists can also be created by choosing the 'New list' option in the 'Add to' menu on the search results

 |image966|

-To create a list the patron simply needs to click the 'New List' link and populate the form that appears
+To create a list the patron simply needs to click the 'New list' link and populate the form that appears

 |image967|

-The only field required is the 'List Name,' but the patron can also choose how they want the list sorted and if the list is public or private.
+The only field required is the 'List name,' but the patron can also choose how they want the list sorted and if the list is public or private.

--  A Private List is managed by you and can be seen only by you (depending on your permissions settings below)
+-  A private list is managed by you and can be seen only by you (depending on your permissions settings below)

--  A Public List can be seen by everybody, but managed only by you (depending on your permissions settings below)
+-  A public list can be seen by everybody, but managed only by you (depending on your permissions settings below)

     **Important**